pactus-project/PIPs/pip-template.md

 ## Specification

 <!--
   The Specification section should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Pactus platforms (besu, erigon, Pactusjs, go-Pactus, nethermind, or others).
+The specification should be detailed enough to allow competing, interoperable implementations for any of the current Pactus platforms (go-pactus, pactus-rs and more).

   It is recommended to follow RFC 2119 and RFC 8170.
 Do not remove the key word definitions if RFC 2119 and RFC 8170 are followed.